Francesco-87/MobileGoalTracker/README.md

 2. Make sure you have Java installed
 3. GitHub account

+How to test it:
-4. Start a new project (with the download from this repository)
+1. Start a new project (with the download from this repository)
-5. Create a virtual mobile device on the emulator (with the min APK)
+2. Create a virtual mobile device on the emulator (with the min APK)
-6. Make sure everything is up to date
+3. Make sure everything is up to date
-7. Run the Application
+4. Run the Application

+Deployment is done via the Google and Android manuals.

 !!!
 NOTE !!!